 When infidelity in a marriage is uncovered, spouses understandably jump into a hyper-emotional mode that may include emotional pain, guilt, betrayal, mistrust, or defensiveness.
 For many couples the intense hurt for one and intense passion of the other, make the obstacles of maintaining a marriage seem insurmountable.
 Bolstered by friends and relatives, the cheated-upon spouse may dive into divorce in response to the pain of betrayal.
 He or she may be encouraged to believe that divorce is “what you do” after discovering a spouse cheated.
-For the cheater, thrill of a dalliance may override appreciation for long-term bonds of marriage.
+For the cheater, the thrill of a dalliance may override appreciation for long-term bonds of marriage.

 There are plenty of situations where divorce is the answer.
 For those whose marriages were already “done” and infidelity was the proverbial “straw that broke the camel’s back” divorce may be the answer.
-The same is true for the cheater who is seeking divorce in order to marry the new love interest.
-But for couples seeking to avoid an impulsive divorce, legal separation may be worth consideration.
+The same is true for the cheater who is seeking a divorce in order to marry the new love interest.
+But for couples seeking to avoid an impulsive divorce, a legal separation may be worth consideration.
 An attorney can help couples that want to obtain a Judgment for Separate Maintenance.

 Separation Instead of Divorce